fizal619/rgb-invaders/README.md

 * As a user I would like to see a live timer to the game.
 * As a user I would like to see animated aliens with an animation when they die.
 * As a user I would like to see the color box and bars animate when updated.
+* As a user I would like to hear audio feedback when I kill something.

 Bonus Features:

 * As a user I would like to share my score with my friends on facebook.
+* Make it mobile optimized for tapping!